Fabian Edwards: Background

-Edwards was born in Kingston, Jamaica, where he and his family shared a single bed, one room, and a wooden house with a tin roof.
+Edwards was born in Kingston, Jamaica, where he and his family shared a single bed, one room, and a wooden house.
 They were living in squalor without realising it.
-Edwards' father was the boss of a neighbourhood gang, going by the name "The General."
+Edwards's father was the boss of a neighbourhood gang, going by the name "The General."
 Edwards became desensitised to gun violence since it occurred so frequently in his neighbourhood where gang and criminal activity were rife.
 Gunshots were commonplace.
 When Edwards was seven years old, his parents divorced, and his father was already residing in London while continuing to provide for the family financially from afar.
 They relocated to England to be closer to him, first to London and then to Aston, Birmingham.
 There were gangs there as well, and until they discovered MMA and formed Team Renegade, they spent their time blending in.
-Fabian started MMA five to six years after his brother did so at the age of 16 due to the insistance of his brother.
+Fabian started MMA five to six years after Leon, at the age of 16, due to the insistence of his brother.

-When Edwards was thirteen, his father was shot dead in a London nightclub.
+When Edwards was eleven, his father was shot dead in a London nightclub.

 Mixed martial arts career

 Early career

-Prior to going pro, he had a 9-0 record as an amateur.
+Prior to going pro, he had a 9–0 record as an amateur.
 He rose up the ranks by working as a janitor and a carpenter.
-He didn't leave his janitorial position until after signing his first deal with Bellator, at which point he believed his MMA career was already well started.
+He did not leave his janitorial position until after signing his first deal with Bellator, at which point he believed his MMA career was already well started.
 The younger Edwards alternated between a day job and a fighting career for many years, working both jobs to exhaustion.
 But someday, he assured them, "I'd be making enough money not to do that.
 I simply persisted, and it sort of paid off.

-Before joining the British organisation BAMMA, he made his professional MMA debut with Bellator on 19 May 2017 against Rafał Cejrowski, scoring a brutal flying knee knockout in the first round.
+Before joining the British organisation BAMMA, he made his professional MMA debut with Bellator on 19 May 2017 against Rafał Cejrowski, winning by flying knee knockout in the first round.
 He reeled off five straight stoppages under the BAMMA promotion to start off his career in style.
 Starting with Aaron Kennedy via rear-naked choke at BAMMA 30, Louis King via rear-naked choke at BAMMA 33, Kent Kauppinen via armbar at BAMMA 34, and finally Claudio Conti via body kick TKO at BAMMA 35.